WordPress is the most used content management system for a reason.

 WordPress GPL is a sensitive topic.
 When discussed, users are enlightened about their freedoms on the CMS.
 And it can lead them to go overboard with those rights.

 Everyday users do not know their ability to distribute derivative works of WordPress.
-When such a super ability is understood, it can cause positive and negative issues.
+When such ability is understood, it can bring positive and negative outcomes.

 That’s a good reason why the topic isn’t yet widely discussed.